duo-labs/sharedsignals/docs/how-to-create-a-stream.md

 # How to Create a Stream

-The Shared Signals and Events spec leaves it up to the implementer how to actually create an Event Stream.
+The Shared Signals spec leaves it up to the implementer how to actually create an Event Stream.
 In order to help spread understanding, this document will suggest some possible ways to create a stream.
 It is in no way an authoritative or complete list.